5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Trackpad_Patches/README.md

 ### Preface: the crux with I2C Touchpads and VoodooI2C

 Enabling I2C Touchpads in Hackintoshes is no an easy task!
 In most cases, simply injecting the **VoodooI2C.kext** won't cut it.
 Only in rare cases this will actually work.
-Here`s why…
+Here's why…

 ### About VoodooI2C
 The **VoodooI2C** kext supports three operating modes: